MashMB/manjaro-i3wm/README.md

 17. **/home/[user_name]/.config/ranger/rifle.conf** - ranger configuration with **micro** as default text editor (this file was created)
 18. **/home/[user_name]/.newsboat/config** - configuration file for RSS reader named **newsboat** (Brave as main browser, this file was created)
 19. **/home/[user_name]/.newsboat/urls** - my RSS feed (this file was created)
-20. **/home/.config/gtk-3.0/settings.ini** - GTK 3 configured with Arc Dark theme and San Francisco font (this file was created)
+20. **/home/.config/gtk-3.0/settings.ini** - GTK 3 configured with Gruvbox theme and San Francisco font (this file was created)
-21. **/home/.gtkrc-2.0** - GTK 2 configured with Arc Dark theme and San Francisco font (this file was created)
+21. **/home/.gtkrc-2.0** - GTK 2 configured with Gruvbox theme and San Francisco font (this file was created)
-22. **/usr/share/rofi/themes/slate.rasi** - theme for rofi to match Arc Dark system theming (this file was created)
+22. **/usr/share/rofi/themes/slate.rasi** - theme for rofi to match Gruvbox system theming (this file was created)
-23. **/home/.config/dunst/dunstrc** - theming for dunst notifications to match Arc Dark system theme
+23. **/home/.config/dunst/dunstrc** - theming for dunst notifications to match Gruvbox system theme
 24. **/home/.config/micro/settings.json** - changed theme for micro terminal text editor (this file was created)
 25. **/home/.tmux.conf** - TMUX configuration (this file was created)